cerebris/jsonapi-resources/README.md

 Inside the finder methods (like `records_for`) or inside of resource callbacks (like `before_save`) you can `raise` an error to halt processing.
 JSONAPI::Resources has some built in errors that will return appropriate error codes.
-By default an other error that you raise will return a `500` status code for a general internal server error.
+By default any other error that you raise will return a `500` status code for a general internal server error.

 To return useful error codes that represent application errors you